-The use of analytics across talent acquisition processes helps deliver data-driven decision-making and insights to identify areas of strength and weakness, as well as reduce the cost of talent acquisition practices, identify problems and blockages in the process, and fill vacant roles more quickly.
+The use of analytics across talent acquisition processes assists data-driven decision-making and helps provide insights to identify areas of strength and weakness.
+It can also reduce the cost of talent acquisition practices, identify problems and blockages in the process, and fill vacant roles more quickly.
 Additionally, talent analytics can prove the effectiveness and ROI of your recruiting software investments.

-More specifically, analytics can help provide recruiters such metrics as the following:
+More specifically, analytics can help provide recruiters with metrics such as the following:

 - source of hire